Prabal1998/digital_modulation_BER/README.md

 # digital_modulation_BER
-Different modulation schemes BER is compared
+ BER of different modulation scheme is compared.
+The repo is still private due to ongoing review and development.